sav-che/TL-2/Authors/Beccari, Odoardo {std. Becc.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/item/103859#page/20/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/page/33265207) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Beccari, Odoardo {std.
 Becc.}|first entry]] for this author

 ### Author

 \* Beccari, Odoardo (1843-1920), Italian botanist, botanical explorer and palm specialist; born in Florence, educated at the Collegio Fernando and the Lyceum Machiavelli in Lucca 1853-1861, studied natural sciences at the University of Pisa 1861, assistant ib.
 1863, Dr. phil.
 Univ.
 Bologna 1 Jul 1864 with Antonio Bertoloni, worked at the British Museum and Kew Gardens 1865, travelled in S.E.
-Asia, especially in Borneo, 1865-1868; settled in Florence, collected in Ethiopia 1870, Malesian archipelago and New Guinea 1872-1876, from then on working mainly as a private scientist in Florence, collected in Ethiopia 1879-1880. (*Becc.*).
+Asia, especially in Borneo, 1865-1868; settled in Florence, collected in Ethiopia 1870, Malesian archipelago and New Guinea 1872-1876, from then on working mainly as a private scientist in Florence, collected in Ethiopia 1879-1880.
+**Abbreviated name**: *Becc.*

 #### Herbarium and types